40+ Brilliant Gift Ideas for Kids Who Travel

 A collapsible bucket is such a clever item and something that we only came across recently when we bought our VW campervan and entered into the world of van life.
 Space is an issue and we always look for space saving items.
 Our collapsible kettle is perhaps one of our favourite items, and while searching for that, we came across collapsible buckets.

 The kids love having something to play with at the beach.
 They use them for carrying water to make sandcastles and to store their beach treasures.
+It’s not practical to take a normal bucket with you on holiday and buying them in the resort just adds to the plastic waste problem, so these are a great alternative.

 Educational gift ideas for kids who travel